basiphobe/basify/py/docs/SAVE_IMAGE_README.md

 ## Tips & Best Practices

-### 1. Use Session IDs for Multi-Node Consistency
+### 1. Use UUID Daisy-Chaining for Multi-Node Workflows
 ```
-Set the same session_id on all save nodes in a workflow to ensure
+Connect the uuid output of the first save node to the session_uuid input
-they all use the same {uuid} and save to the same folder structure.
+of subsequent nodes to ensure they all save to the same folder.
 ```

 ### 2. Organize by Date for Easy Management